Dissipative stabilization of dark quantum dimers via squeezed vacuum: Conclusion

 \section{Conclusion}

-Motivated by recent developments in emitter control and environment engineering, we have described the collective radiation of an emitter array into a squeezed vacuum.
+Motivated by recent developments in atomic control and environment engineering, we have described the collective radiation of an emitter array into a squeezed vacuum.
 We found that the correlated fluctuations of the environment drive the array into pure, highly-entangled dark states.
 These states can be manipulated to display pairwise correlations or all-to-all correlations by changing the relative positions of the emitters.

 The stabilization follows an efficient transfer of correlations from the squeezed field into the array.
 This was made possible by tailoring the spatial profile of the squeezed modes and array pattern.
-The former sets a fluctuating background characterized by two-point correlations, while the latter determines how the emitters probe this background field collectively.
-Following the cascaded system perspective presented here it is possible to move past this white noise limit and study quantum light characterized by correlations to all orders~\cite{Parkins_1988,Noh_2008,Carmichael_2010}.
+The former sets a fluctuating background characterized by two-point correlations, while the latter determines how the atoms probe this background field collectively.
+Following the cascaded system perspective presented here it is possible to move past this white noise limit and study quantum light characterized by correlations to all orders~\cite{Parkins_1988,Noh_2008,Carmichael_2010,Joan_2022}.
 Such extension sets a promising path to study the transfer of information between light and extended atomic ensembles capable of emulating the correlated photons that form the field.
 It also raises the possibility to extend the transfer of correlations to atoms coupled at different points of the waveguide~\cite{Kockum_2018,Wang_2021}.
 For these giant atoms, the concept of subsequent pairs is lost, thus raising the possibility to study degenerate or frustrated states which is a topic of our future research.

 Our study is grounded on a simplified picture of superconducting quantum circuits.
-The extraordinary developments on squeezed environments~\cite{Siddiqi_2013,Siddiqi_2016} together with the exploration of emitter arrays~\cite{Kirchmair_2022,Orell_2022} make this platform ideal to study the transfer of correlations.
-The drastic change in the steady state of the emitters, in turn, can be used to probe the extent and decay of spatial noise correlations in these circuits.
-By probing the collective steady state of two or more emitters it is possible to map how environment correlations propagate.
+The extraordinary developments on squeezed environments~\cite{Siddiqi_2013,Siddiqi_2016} together with the exploration of arrays of artificial atoms~\cite{Kirchmair_2022,Orell_2022} make this platform ideal to study the transfer of correlations.
+The drastic change in the steady state of the atoms, in turn, can be used to probe the extent and decay of spatial noise correlations in these circuits.
+By probing the collective steady state of two or more atoms it is possible to map how environment correlations propagate.
 Proper characterization of this noise is central to optimize device performance and can impact circuit design~\cite{Beaudoin_2018,Viola_2020}.